Artificial intelligence & neuroscience

 Machine learning and digital biomarkers can detect early stages of neurodegenerative diseases

-This paper shows that explainable machine-learning methods, combined with digital biomarkers such as eye tracking and cognitive tests, can help identify early signs of Parkinson's and Alzheimer's disease before clear clinical symptoms appear.
+This paper shows that explainable machine learning methods, combined with digital biomarkers such as eye tracking and online cognitive tests, can help identify early signs of Parkinson's and Alzheimer's disease before clear clinical symptoms appear.

 Machine learning recognizes stages of Parkinson's disease using magnetic resonance imaging